wisse-smit/ha_google_drive_file_manager/README.md

 This custom integration allows you to interact with Google Drive to upload media files, list files by pattern, and clean up older files matching a pattern directly from Home Assistant.

-**Disclaimer:**

-* This project is not affiliated with or endorsed by Google LLC.

-- "Google Drive" and related marks are trademarks of Google LLC.

 ## Installation (Custom Repository)

 1. In Home Assistant, go to **Settings ➔ Integrations**.